 My hotels and serviced apartment provided breakfast, though I did go out for McDonald’s one morning.
 I just love those hash browns.

 Another great way to save money is to get the Taste Card.
-This diner’s club card offers 50% discounts on thousands of restaurants as well as two for one specials.
+This diner’s club card offers 50% discounts on thousands of restaurants as well as two-for-one specials.
 It can really pay off, especially on those nice meals you’ll want to have.
 You can only live on fish and chips for so long.

 Transportation: My London Pass covered public transportation for the two days it was valid.
 And since cabs in London are notoriously expensive even by London standards, I refrained from taking them.

 For transportation to Heathrow airport, I took the Heathrow express to get into the city (18.50 GBP) and the London Underground to get out (5 GBP).
-Around the city, I loaded my oyster card (metro card) for unlimited use within Zones 1-3 for 7 days at a cost of 32.20 GBP.
+Around the city, I loaded my oyster card (metro card) for unlimited use within Zones 1–3 for seven days at a cost of 32.20 GBP.
 (Everything you really need to see is mostly in Zone 1, but my conference was in Zone 3, so I had get out there.)

 How Much Would This Trip Regularly Cost?